0m-ax/unit22/readme.md

 Overall I feel the plan you have provided is very comprehensive.
 The inclusion of the policies is especially useful as it can be hard for staff members to know how they should behave in the public eye when performing on behalf of the organisation.
 The openness is much appreciated and a breath of fresh air in the current operational climate.
 You have covered the risks to the project very broadly however in enough detail that the small team will be able to enact on the risks appropriately, more detail may be required if the organisation was larger.
 You have clearly defined the requirements of the application.
 However, I feel you should explain your diagrams relating to the business processes.
 The tests plans for the application are adequate and you are right to say that they cant fully to be completed till the languages and software to be used for the project are finalised.
 This is especially the case with agile development, you cant predict what is around the next corner.
 Your maintenance plan is quite clever.
 I like how the application development can sit dormant till there are enough funds are available.

+## Responce

+In responce to this feedback I have added more detail to the diagrams realting to the organisation.
+See process expliation.